-Completed applications must be received at the Office of Research, McClure Hall, Room 201, by April 1st in order to be eligible for support during the fall.
-Announcement of the awards for this period will be made April 15th.
-Applications for the spring period must be received by November 1st with announcement of awards November 15th.
-Applications for summer support can be submitted by either the April 1st or November 1st deadline, and those awards will be announced April 15th or November 15th, corresponding to the respective deadline.
-Special circumstances may warrant a change in the deadline dates.
+Completed applications must be received at the Office of Research and Sponsored Programs, McClure Hall, Room 201, by April 1 in order to be eligible for support during the summer or fall.
+Announcement of the awards for this period will be made April 15.
+Applications for the spring period must be received by Nov.
+1 with announcement of awards Nov.
+15. Special circumstances may warrant a change in the deadline dates.

 Size of Grants

-The maximum grant awarded will not exceed $1,000.
+The maximum grant awarded will not exceed $2,500.
 Requests approaching this maximum amount should be significant proposals and ideally leading toward externally sponsored research.
-A recipient of an award, who has previously received an award during the year, will have a $2,000 cap on the funds received in one year.
+Award recipients have a $4,000 cap on the funds received during one fiscal year.

 All requests for support must be in connection with a specific research project.
-Projects supported may be currently underway or may be in the process of initiation but no expenses incurred prior to the beginning of the grant maybe reimbursed.
+Projects supported may be currently underway or may be in the process of initiation but no expenses incurred prior to the beginning of the grant may be reimbursed.
 In many cases, work supported under the Grant Program may be oriented toward preparation of applications for support from outside sources.
 Research directed toward completion of a dissertation will not be supported.
 Money for food and lodging associated with research travel will not be funded by this program.
 Money for travel to professional meetings should be provided by individual departments and colleges and will not be sponsored by this program.
 Scholarly research for the preparation of a manuscript for a book will be considered by the review committee; textbook preparation will not be considered.
-Incomplete applications, i.e., those missing information, can not be evaluated.
+Incomplete applications cannot be evaluated.

 Any publication resulting from a funded project should acknowledge support from the University of Tulsa Faculty Research Grant Program.
 Books, documents, microfilm, etc., purchased with grant funds should be retained by the University Library upon completion of the research project.
 Equipment purchased with these funds is also property of the University of Tulsa.